Pyreko/yt-community-post-archiver/README.md

 This runs the archiver, directed to `https://www.youtube.com/@IRyS/community`, saving to `output/testing`, and gets a maximum of one post.

-At the time of writing, this gives me two files - `post.json`:
+At the time of writing, this gives me two files that look like this - `post.json`:

 ```json
 {